 Health coaching has risen 38 percent in the last few years.
-With the turn toward preventative medicine to reduce health costs, as well as the push to address chronic illness, health coaches will be in an excellent position to create their own health-coaching business or get a job in a clinic, hospital or corporate setting.
+With the turn toward preventative medicine to reduce health costs, as well as the push to address chronic illness, health coaches will be in an excellent position to create their own health-coaching business or get a job in a clinic, hospital, or corporate setting.

-And in the last 2 years, the percentage of healthcare organizations with a health coaching program increased from 70% to 81%.
+Additionally, in the last 2 years, the percentage of healthcare organizations with a health coaching program increased from 70% to 81%.

 As seen with the rise of corporate wellness programs since the 2000s, companies want healthier employees to increase productivity and lessen health insurance claims, which explains why the health coaching role has become so utilized in the health sector.

 With the recent changes to our nation’s healthcare system, commercial insurance companies are encouraging and covering health counseling and fitness training more extensively than ever before.
-A win-win for payor, employer and employee/insured.
+A win-win for payor, employer, and employee/insured.

 When people are educated about their health, they are more likely to make healthier choices and to recognize and treat problems before expensive complications occur.
 Changes in the nation’s health coverage standards are adding to this drive, further improving the job outlook for health coaches.